Jacob Rutstein

-Jacob Rutstein (1877–1946) was an American businessman, philanthropist, real estate developer and lumber magnate who became known for his innovations to the Lumber Nominal Measurements or Nominal Size by the invention of the 11/4 wooden panel, commonly known as Jew Plank.
+Jacob Rutstein (1877–1946) was an American businessman, philanthropist, real estate developer and lumber magnate who became known for his innovations to the Lumber Nominal Measurements or Nominal Size by the invention of the 11/4 wooden panel.

 Early life

 Jacob Rutstein was born in Tolochin, Belarus as Yankev Rutstein.
 From an early age, Jacob's father took him to the Tolochin commodities market which dealt primarily in lumber.
 Jacob developed a keen business acumen, and by the age of twelve, he far exceeded his own father's business prowess.
 During his teenage years, Rutstein was drafted into the Russian army after which he was recruited by a German company supervising the import of lumber into Western Europe.
 At eighteen, Rutstein was promoted to the General Manager of the Minsk Capital Region.
 Over time, Rutstein amassed a small fortune which he subsequently deposited in London.
 In 1902, at the age of approximately twenty-five, Rutstein, fleeing religious persecution, immigrated to the United States via London.